NarendraKoya999/JavaScript-Output-Based-Coding-Questions/README.md

-# 📤 Output-Based JavaScript Questions ❓ and Answers ✔
+# 📤Output-Based JavaScript Questions❓ and Answers✔

 **1. What will be the output of the following code?**